-A step forward in regenerating and repairing damaged nerve cellsNovember 21st, 2012 in Neuroscience /
+A step forward in regenerating and repairing damaged nerve cellsNovember 21, 2012 in Medicine & Health / Neuroscience

 A team of IRCM researchers, led by Dr. Frédéric Charron, recently uncovered a nerve cell's internal clock, used during embryonic development.
 The discovery was made in collaboration with Dr. Alyson Fournier's laboratory at the Montreal Neurological Institute.
 Published today in the prestigious scientific journal Neuron, this breakthrough could lead to the development of new tools to repair and regenerate nerve cells following injuries to the central nervous system.